 Rice, maize, cassava or a local grain “fonio” is eaten for most main meals, along with leaves (like spinach), with a peanut or tomato based sauce served with vegetables, meat or fish.
 Fruits such as mangoes, avocado, pineapples, papaya, oranges, and limes are available seasonally.
 Guineans do not eat many vegetables and they are usually cooked into sauces.
 One of your goals is to assist Guineans to educate community members on the importance of eating these vegetables in new ways.

 Though people in Guinea are generally tolerant, values and mores concerning sexual orientation and gender identity are much defined and there are restrictive laws that target certain sexual behaviors.
 Volunteers will need to be mindful of cultural norms and country-specific laws, and use their best judgment to determine how to approach topics related to sexual orientation and gender identity in their communities and host countries.
 Staff and other currently serving Volunteers will address this topic during pre-service training, and identify some potential support mechanisms for incoming trainees.

 During your two year service, you will have an incredible experience that will have its many challenges, but will undoubtedly bring incredible rewards as you develop social and working relationships with a variety of people, learn to communicate in local languages, develop an understanding of local expectations and customs along with an appreciation of local foods, and learn to live and work in Guinea where the concepts of comfort and necessity get redefined.

-Learn more about the Volunteer experience in Guinea: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.
+Learn more about the Volunteer experience in Guinea: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

 • Public Health Educator